rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-4.png %}" />

 7. Click **Create Distribution List**.
 You will see the created list on the next screen.
-From this screen select the **Mailboxes** tab.

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-5.png %}" />

+8. Click the **Mailboxes** tab.

-8. In the mailbox list, click the mailbox name that you would like to forward.
+9. In the mailbox list, click the mailbox name that you would like to forward.

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-6.png %}" />

-9. Click the **Mail Forwarding** tab.
+10. Click the **Mail Forwarding** tab.
 On the Mail Forwarding screen, select **Forward to an Exchange address within this domain**.

     **Note:** Forwarding to an Exchange address within another domain on this account will work only if both domains are on the same Exchange server.
 If you are not sure if both domains are on the same Exchange server, create a contact for the domain you want to forward to.

-10. Select the Distribution List address you created.
+11. Select the Distribution List address you created.

-11. Select the **Save copies of forwarded email** option.
+12. Select the **Save copies of forwarded email** option.

     <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-7.png %}" />

     If **Save a copy of forwarded email** is not checked, this mailbox _not_ store any messages sent to it.

-12. Click **Save**.
+13. Click **Save**.
 Allow at least 15 minutes for the forward to enable.

 ### References